Meghaan-Binkley-Hopper/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? # sqlite3, time, multiprocessing, os, datetime, platform, sys
-1. Where do we set the task_duration?
+1. Where do we set the task_duration? # on line 34 task_duration = 0 # TODO: increase this to 3 and see what happens
-1. How many functions are defined?
+1. How many functions are defined? # 7
-1. What are the function names?
+1. What are the function names? # create_table, drop_table, insert_pet, process_one, process_two, process_three, recreate_database
 1. In general, what does each function do?
+# create_table creates the initial table called pets
+# drop_table - I am not sure what this particular function does
+# insert_pet inserts new rows of data into the table
+# process_one, process_two, and process_three contain 2 data records to insert into the table utilizing the insert_pet format
-1. Where does the execution begin?
+1. Where does the execution begin? # line 132
-1. How many processes do we start?
+1. How many processes do we start? # 3
-1. How many records does each process insert?
+1. How many records does each process insert? # 2

 In this first run, we start 3 processes, each inserting 2 records into a shared database